zenparsing/node-esm-proposal/README.md

 ### As an ESM author, how do I support CJS consumers?

-You can install the "esm" package to convert ESM modules to CJS modules at runtime:
+You can install the [esm](https://github.com/standard-things/esm) package to convert ESM modules to CJS modules at runtime:

 ```js
 // Point "package.json::main" here